 Are there any side effects from using the contraceptive injection?

-- Your vaginal bleeding pattern (period) will change.
+- Your menstrual bleeding pattern (period) will change.
 It might be more often or irregular (at odd times).
-Around 50 to 60 per cent of women will have no bleeding at all (this is not harmful to the body).
+Around 50 to 60%of women will have no bleeding at all (this is not harmful to the body).
 Episodes of prolonged or frequent bleeding may get better with time.
 Some medications can help with this bleeding – speak to your doctor or nurse.

-- Around 20 per cent of users will gain weight.
+- Around 20% of users will gain weight.